MarineEvoEcoLab/Lab_Resources/Protocols/EecSeq.md

 |**Total Volume**| **25 μl**|

 * Calculate number of cycles needed based on previous quants
+* You can make a mix of your primers if they are the same for each sample for faster pipetting

 |Amount of adapter-ligated DNA in amplification reaction| Number of cycles required to generate 1 μg of library DNA|
 |--------------|-------------------------------------------|